AVEVA/sample-omf-basic_api-dotnet/README.md

 ---

-For the general steps or switch languages see the Task [ReadMe](https://github.com/osisoft/OSI-Samples-OMF/blob/main/docs/OMF_BASIC.md)
+For the general steps or switch languages see the Task [ReadMe](https://github.com/AVEVA/AVEVA-Samples-OMF/blob/main/docs/OMF_BASIC.md)
-For the main OMF page [ReadMe](https://github.com/osisoft/OSI-Samples-OMF)
+For the main OMF page [ReadMe](https://github.com/AVEVA/AVEVA-Samples-OMF)
-For the main landing page [ReadMe](https://github.com/osisoft/OSI-Samples)
+For the main AVEVA samples page [ReadMe](https://github.com/AVEVA/AVEVA-Samples)